cycle/docs/relation/many-to-many.md

 ```

 ## Accessing Pivot Entity
-Many To Many relation provides you ability to access the pivot entity data using the `PivotedCollection` object.
+Many To Many relation provides you the ability to access the pivot entity's data using the `PivotedCollection` object.
 You can do that
-using `getPivot` method:
+using the `getPivot` method:

 ```php
 $users = $orm->getRepository(User::class)